eliaspeteri/ship-sim/docs/features.md

 # Ship Simulator Features

 This document tracks the major features of the Ship Simulator project, grouped as in the README.
 Features that are implemented or have clear code evidence are checked.
 Others are left unchecked.
-This list is based on code, bug reports, and project structure as of April 2025.
+This list is based on code, bug reports, and project structure as of May 2025.
 If a feature's status is unclear, please confirm or update as needed.

 ## Physics Simulation Core
 - [x] Hydrodynamics